-5.1.4 Convert Double-precision Binary to Decimal Routine (\$CDDMG)
+5.1.4 Convert Double-Precision Binary to Decimal Routine (\$CDDMG)

-The \$CDDMG routine converts a double-precision, unsigned binary number to an ASCII decimal number of 9 digits or less.
+The \$CDDMG routine converts a double-precision, unsigned binary number to an ASCII decimal number of up to 9 digits less than or equal to 65,536x104.
 If the number contains more than 9 digits, the routine inserts a string of five ASCII asterisk symbols in the output area.